CapChrisCap/roboy-error-detection/docs/familiarize-with-motors-and-joints.md

+# Familiarize with Roboy system

+Before implementing system specific modules, I have to familiarize with the Roboy system.
+A good use case to do this are the PaPiLegs, which can be seen as one possible prototype for Roboy 2.0's legs.

-# Getting started with the PaBiLegs
+## Familiarize with PaBiLegs

 The setup for the PaBiLegs is quite straightforward.
 Nevertheless, I wrote a tutorial, which helps other users to get started with the PaBiLegs in a fast and efficient way: